Enterprise AI governance starts where SSO ends.

 SSO integration with identity-aware policies

-Connect to your SSO provider (Okta, Azure AD, Google Workspace).
-Agents inherit authorization context from the user who initiated them.
+Pass SSO context from your IdP (Okta, Microsoft Entra ID, Google Workspace).
+Policies use authorization context from the user who initiated them.
 Policies reference group membership, department, and custom attributes from your IdP.
-When a user leaves the org, their agent permissions revoke instantly.
+When a user leaves the org, their agent permissions are revoked at the policy layer.

 Role-based agent permissions

 A finance agent initiates payments up to a threshold.
 A reporting agent gets read-only database access.
 A customer success agent views accounts but cannot modify billing.
 One policy file defines all role boundaries.
-Changes deploy atomically and take effect immediately.
+Changes can deploy with the rest of your application release path.

 Multi-tenant isolation

-Per-tenant policy scoping ensures agents can only access data within their tenant context.
+Per-tenant policy scoping constrains agents to data within their tenant context.
 A customer support agent for Tenant A cannot query Tenant B's tickets, even on shared infrastructure.
-Isolation is enforced at the policy layer — a defense independent of application-layer controls.
+The policy layer gives reviewers a second control point beyond application-layer checks.

 Route high-risk actions to human reviewers before execution.
 Batch uploads, permission changes, data exports, and configuration modifications trigger approval workflows.
-Approvers see the full context: what, why, and which policy flagged it.
+Approvers see the decision context: what, why, and which policy flagged it.

 Veto vs DIY for enterprise